library-data-platform/ldp/doc/User_Guide.md

 ---------------

 LDP does not yet support extracting arrays from JSON data.
-However, there is a workaround for PostgreSQL users, if the order of the array elements is not needed.
+However, there is a workaround for PostgreSQL users.

-A cross join can be used with the function `json_array_elements()` to convert the elements of a JSON array to a set of rows, one row per array element.
+A lateral join can be used with the function `json_array_elements()` to convert the elements of a JSON array to a set of rows, one row per array element.

 For example, if the array elements are simple `varchar` strings: